 Arrested in July 2010, it took six years to build a case against Franklin.
 When he finally got to trial, he was unanimously found guilty of ten murders and one attempted murder with death penalty verdicts following.
 The Grim Sleeper’s reign of terror has come to an end and Lonnie Franklin faces spending the rest of his natural life on death row.

-Well known community member Lonnie Franklin Jr lived in a low-income rundown suburb of Los Angeles and shocked friends and neighbours when arrested as the Grim Sleeper.
+- Well-known community member Lonnie Franklin Jr lived in a low-income rundown suburb of Los Angeles and shocked friends and neighbors when arrested as the Grim Sleeper.

 Lonnie Franklin Jr is known to have grown up in South Central Los Angeles.
 He served a number of years in the US Army, leaving the service in 1975.
 Since then Franklin has held down a variety of jobs including a garbage collector for the Los Angeles Department of Sanitation, a role he was employed in at the time of his killings.

-At the time of his arrest he had retired and was married with two children.
-He was well-known in his neighbourhood as a friendly and helpful guy who often used his mechanic skills to fix people’s cars for them.
+At the time of his arrest, he had retired and was married with two children.
+He was well-known in his neighborhood as a friendly and helpful guy who often used his mechanic skills to fix people’s cars for them.